google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 We could now write a C/C++ application that uses the Vulkan API and loads `shader.spv` to render a red square.
 However, this would typically require about 1000 lines of code.
-Instead, we will write an AmberScript file that renders a red square using our shader.
+Instead, we will use AmberScript, which lets us do same thing more concisely.
 One thing to note is that AmberScript files are designed to be self-contained so that they can be used as